Plenaries

 LIVING AS A CHRISTIAN IN THE 21ST CENTURY – RESPONSIBLE LIVING (Plenary 7)

-Daniel Steinvig (Denmark, cand phil, theological student, chair UMC children and youth organization, consultant at Green Church)
+Daniel Steinvig (Denmark, Cand. mag. in Philosphy and Social Science, theological student, chair UMC children and youth organization, consultant at Green Church)

 How can we live responsibly and sustainably – in a world out of balance?
 Why is it important to be good stewards of creation?
 How do we connect faith, food and community?
 It is time for imagination, and for the church to rethink what it means to be Christian in the world we live in.